Hube2/acf-dynamic-ajax-select-example/unique-repeater-checkbox/README.md

 Please note that this does not force one of the true/false fields in one of rows to be checked until one of them has actually been checked.
 When I use this if no rows are check then I add code to my PHP to assume that the field in the first row is checked.

+***Note: I do not know if this will work with the UI Toggle added to the True/False field in version 5.5.0 of ACF.
+I have not tested it.
+My guess is that it will not.**